Nadiia Chervinska

 1. Executive summary

-An executive summary is the overview of your entire marketing plan.
+An executive summary is the overview of your entire marketing business plan.
 Think of it as a condensed version of your plan that quickly communicates its essential points.
-Although it’s the first section of your marketing plan, it’s usually written last, once all other parts of the plan have been thought out and developed.
-The executive summary should be clear and concise to entice the reader to delve deeper into details of your plan.
+Although it’s the first section of your document, it’s usually written last, once all other parts of the plan have been thought out and developed.
+The executive summary should be clear and concise to entice the reader to delve deeper into details.

 Pro tip:

-The executive summary should be tailored to its audience.
-If you’re presenting your marketing plan to potential investors or executives, make sure it clearly communicates the return on investment and business growth your plan is expected to generate.
+Tailor the executive summary to the audience.
+If you’re presenting your marketing plan to potential investors or executives, make sure it clearly communicates the return on investment and business growth it’s expected to generate.

 2. Business overview

-In the business overview, you should provide a comprehensive introduction to your business.
-It should describe your company, mission, and vision.
+In the business overview, you should provide a comprehensive introduction to your business, describing your company, mission, and vision.
 This section sets the context for your marketing plan by explaining what your business stands for and where it aims to go.
-The business overview also outlines your products or services, presenting what you offer to customers.
-It’s essential to highlight your unique selling proposition that sets your products or services apart from those of your competitors.
+The business overview also describes your products or services, presenting what you offer to customers.
+It’s essential to highlight your unique selling proposition that sets your offers apart from those of your competitors.

 Pro tip: